How to monitor and measure flare gas flow?

 What is the purpose of gas flaring?

 The purpose of gas flaring has typically been to dispose of the excess combustible gas or to relieve gas pressure within a process.
 At one time, when global warming wasn’t an issue, gas flaring became a widely accepted process.
-There were no incentives given to maximize or recycle the gas being destroyed in the process, nor were there significant concerns related to the environmental impact of the emissions from the flaring process.
+There were no incentives given to maximize or recycle the gas being destroyed in the process, nor were there significant concerns related to the environmental impact of the flaring process’s emissions.

 The shift from consumption to reduction

 Today a different standard is being set.
 Natural gas is a valuable resource, and efforts to capture and recycle flare gas into renewable energy takes precedence over destroying it.
-Additionally, increasing pressure from global organizations, federal and even state legislation, encourages the reduction of emissions, and flare reduction is being deemed as a significant method to achieve the desired goal.
-By recycling the waste gas we reduce the carbon dioxide (CO2) footprint, and a source for onsite energy is produced.
+Additionally, increasing pressure from global organizations, federal and even state legislation encourages reducing emissions, and flare reduction is deemed a significant method to achieve the desired goal.
+By recycling the waste gas, we reduce the carbon dioxide (CO2) footprint, and a source for onsite energy is produced.